rayone121/dliver-bot/README.md

 # DLiver-Bot

-A WhatsApp and SMS webhook server for intelligent order processing using PocketBase as the database and Ollama for AI-powered natural language understanding.
+A WhatsApp and SMS webhook server for intelligent order processing using PocketBase as the database and OpenAI for AI-powered natural language understanding.

 ## 📋 Overview